2018 SingHealth data breach: Committee of Inquiry hearings

-On the third day, a cybersecurity employee at Integrated Health Information Systems (IHiS), who was on holiday when the incident happened, did not follow up after having read the emails as it was thought to have been collection of data from workstations for investigation.
+On the third day, a cybersecurity employee at IHiS, who was on holiday when the incident happened, did not follow up after having read the emails as it was thought to have been collection of data from workstations for investigation.
 In addition, only one computer at IHiS was used to carry out forensic examinations, resulting in delays diagnosing the issue.
 This is confirmed by the fourth day of the trial, where failings of judgement and organisational processes are exposed.
 For instance, meetings with the security management department were not conducted regularly, and no framework was created to set out appropriate responses to cybersecurity risks or to appoint covering officers if any staff go on leave.
 A clarification on processes was provided, where a standard operating procedure to escalate incidents was approved by the management in March 2018.
 It was also revealed the same day that staffers took six more days after 4 July to confirm the data breach as an IHiS employee mistakenly informed colleagues that no data was stolen, only confirmed after further tests are run by the superior finding that data was stolen.
 The queries were later recreated.

 It was also revealed on the fifth day that a server exploited by hackers did not receive security updates in more than a year since May 2017 due to the WannaCry ransomware attacks, compared to the normal duration where patches were done several times a month.
-Besides that, the computer's anti-virus software was too old and must be reinstalled.
+Besides that, the computer's anti-virus software was too old and need to be reinstalled.
 The manager was not supposed to manage the server on paper, but in practice, was given the role in 2014 as the server was located at the National Cancer Centre Singapore, thereby being convenient for staff members to approach him in case help was needed.
 Once the counterparts resigned, there was no one at IHiS present to take over managing the server.
-In fact, the IHiS director was not aware that the server was not managed by the firm in practice, only giving a directive in 2014 that IHiS will not manage research servers.
+Also, the IHiS director was not aware that the server was not managed by the firm in practice, only giving a directive in 2014 that IHiS will not manage research servers.
 The next day, a security loophole that was not plugged was scruntised.
 Even though the loophole was flagged by an IHiS employee, there was no action taken.
 In fact, the employee was dismissed after sending details of the flaw to a rival company.